How do you stay sane in times that are a bit nuts?

 - Write down 15 things that increase your well-being.
 Put a star by any that you can do in fifteen minutes or less.

 - Investigate starting a daily meditation / relaxation practice.
 Research on the benefits of relaxation date back to the 70s out of Harvard Medical School under Herbert Benson MD (“the relaxation response”.)
 Health, immunity and resiliency all improved after a couple of months of regular practice in the studies.
 To get started or revamp your current practice, explore these options.
+Aim for 5-10 minutes at first and do it every weekday.

 Questions or comments?
 Use the comment section down under.